 Lyme disease progresses in 3 stages, with symptoms ranging from mild to debilitating, if left untreated.
 Knowing the symptoms and getting an early diagnosis is critical for treatment success.
 Following are facts you should know about the 3 stages of Lyme disease.

 What Is Lyme Disease?

 Lyme disease is the most common vector-borne disease, and is caused by the borrellia burgdorfei bacterium, or spirochete.
 Spirochetes are shaped like a corkscrew, enabling them to burrow into tissues where they can remain undetected by the immune system.
 The disease was first identified in 1975 in Lyme, Connecticut, hence its name.
 Two years later, the deer tick who becomes infected while feeding on mice or deer, was implicated in the transmission of the disease.
 Tick bites become infectious if a tick is not removed within 12-24 hours, allowing them to feed.

-In fact, spirochetes behave similarly to viruses, in that they can be intracellular, and can take on different morphologies, including the cystic form that can persist similarly to the bacteria that causes syphilis.
-Cystic forms of the disease can be treatment resistant.
-One reason Lyme is hard to treat is that spirochetes encase themselves in biofilms, mucus-type encasements, that prevent antibiotics from reaching them.
+Spirochetes behave similarly to viruses, in that they can be intracellular, and can take on different morphologies, including the cystic form that can persist similarly to the bacteria that causes syphilis.
+Cystic forms of the disease can be treatment-resistant.
+One reason Lyme is so hard to treat is that spirochetes encase themselves in biofilms, mucus-type encasements, that prevent antibiotics from reaching them.

 1. Localized Lyme Disease | Stage 1

-Also, referred to as localized Lyme disease, this stage can last anywhere from one to four weeks, with symptoms manifesting anywhere from 3 to 30 days after getting bit by an infected tick.
-The hallmark sign of this stage is a bull’s-eye rash, an allergic reaction to the tick’s saliva,.
-The rash can gradually expand up to 12 inches in diameter, and may be warm to the touch, but typically isn’t painful.
+Also, referred to as localized Lyme disease, this stage can last from one to four weeks, with symptoms manifesting anywhere from 3 to 30 days after getting bit by an infected tick.
+The hallmark sign of this stage is a bull’s-eye rash, which is an allergic reaction to the tick’s saliva.
+Rashes can gradually expand up to 12 inches in diameter, and may be warm to the touch, but typically aren’t painful.